KarthikeyaBhat/DBMS-project/README.md

+# Getting Started
-# Database Management System for administrative use cases for the Department of Defence
+Database Management System for administrative use cases for the Department of Defence

 ## Installation